smoochiee/Bluetooth-jammer-esp32/README.md

 4. LIBRARY USE: https://github.com/nRF24/RF24
 ---

-#DEMO
-**
+# DEMO

-THE EFFECT : DEPEND ON DEVICE BLUETOOTH AND RANGE...
+**THE EFFECT : DEPEND ON DEVICE BLUETOOTH AND RANGE...
-IF YOU WANT BETTER PERFORMANCE YOU CAN ADD 2.4GHZ RF AMPLIFIER.!!!**
+IF YOU WANT BETTER PERFORMANCE YOU CAN ADD 2.4GHZ RF AMPLIFIER.**

 https://github.com/smoochiee/Ble-jammer/assets/30816448/16f0c1f8-6f23-4cca-a352-f6ff64fe5a90